-The romesco sauce used in this recipe for Elbow Pasta Balls With Romesco Sauce is adapted from Joshua Bousel’s recipe on Serious Eats.
+The romesco sauce used in this recipe for Elbow Pasta Balls With Romesco Sauce is adapted from Joshua Bousel’s recipe that at one time was on Serious Eats.

 Perfectly cooked Al Dente Pasta Balls in a smoky authentic Romesco sauce fried into little bite sized balls resulting in a flavorful appetizer for those times you need something a little different and special.

 - 1 slice bread toasted

 - 2 tablespoons balsamic vinegar

 - 1 tablespoon paprika